Are you aware of UW Madison’s policies as they apply to contracts? Applicable federal law?

 - Draft an express waiver of immunity into the contract or MOU.
 It must be clear and unambiguous and intended for enforcement in the United States

 - An express arbitration provision may confer jurisdiction in U.S. courts under certain circumstances

-Only a few people at Harvard have signing authority.
-Are you being asked to sign a contract on behalf of Harvard University?
+Only a few people at UW-Madison have signing authority.
+Are you being asked to sign a contract on behalf of UW-Madison?

-Harvard designates only a limited set of people who have authority to sign agreements on behalf of Harvard, whether with foreign governments, provincial officials, municipal or otherwise political officials, subcontractors, vendors or landlords.
-Faculty may be involved in negotiating agreements, but only in concert with their school officials, the Office for Sponsored Programs, or the Office of the General Counsel.
-In general, all agreements with governmental units, offices, or parastatals (i.e., having some political authority and serving the state indirectly) must be negotiated with advice from the OGC.
+UW-Madison designates only a limited set of people who have authority to sign agreements on behalf of UW-Madison, whether with foreign governments, provincial officials, municipal or otherwise political officials, subcontractors, vendors or landlords.
+Faculty may be involved in negotiating and leading communications with foreign collaborators about agreements, but only in concert with their school officials, the Research and Sponsored Programs Office (RSP) or the International Division.
+The International Division has authority to sign agreements (typically non-research, non-monetary) with foreign entities including non-US governmental units, offices, or parastatals (i.e., having some political authority and serving the state indirectly) and must be involved in developing and signing agreements with foreign entities.